A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 # 14. Get Information About a Specific Topic

-If we wish to get information about a specific topic, who is publishing to it, subscribed to it or the type of message associated with it, we can use the command **rostopic info**.
+If I wish to get information about a specific topic, who is publishing to it, subscribed to it or the type of message associated with it, we can use the command **rostopic info**.
 Let’s check into the /turtle1/cmd_vel topic:

 <p align="right">
 <img src="./img/19.png" alt=" Get Information About a Specific Topic" width="600" height="300" />